BethW83/Animal-Adoption-Capstone/README.md

 * Hindsight is a wonderful thing.
 In Power BI it would have been more useful to still have the pet ID column to create visuals.
 * Leading up to the Christmas break is a very difficult and busy time of year with lots of distractions.
 The pomodoro technique was useful, along with lots of planning, and the need to be adaptable.
-* As this project has progressed I've been increasingly pleased that chose this dataset as the adoption cause is a good one and it interests me.
+* As this project has progressed I've been increasingly pleased that I chose this dataset as the adoption cause is a good one and it interests me.
 It's a shame that the dataset is synthetic and falls down in some areas.
 * This article https://articles.hepper.com/pet-adoption-statistics-uk/ highlights the sheer number of animals in rescue centres in the UK; in reality, analysis of adoption data is hugely important to understand the whys of how animals are adopted and become pets.
 Sadly, in rare cases the rescue centres have no option left but euthanasia so it is crucial to try and get as many animals to new homes as possible.
 * This dataset only addresses the second part of the story.
 The reasons for animals ending up in rescue centres is a whole other set of variables.